alienmind/phronex/README.md

 - [x] ..
 Dark theme
 - [x] ..
 Add easter egg

-## Issues during project development
+## Identified issues during the development - some of them are not fixed yet
 - [x] ..
 Some of the server / client components had crossed interdependencies which resulted in depending on pg (postgres) for the client component.
 Fixed.
 - [x] ..
 Create project form have been intermitently broken due to some refactors.
 Fixed.
 - [x] ..
 Back button not working in About because of security constraints.
 Fixed.
 - [x] ..
 User auth is broken again - login somehow is a client side component needs to become a proper api or server action.
 It's been worked around but requires more work.
 - [ ] ..
-Select box does not preselect to 6 projects (visually)
+Select box does not preselect to 6 projects (visually) and it loses its focus.
 - [ ] ..
 Destroy buttons have lost their red style.
 There's some CSS mix-up
+- [ ] ..
+Not all the management tables have working the free text search feature (something afoot with the fake all_columns column)
+- [ ] ..
+Make more consistent the usage of server actions.
+Currently there's a mix between direct calls and calls from the API.
+It should be unified.

 # Appendix and references